Benelux Court of Justice: Organization

-The court furthermore has three advocates general, that give advisory opinions in certain cases.
-The use of three chambers within an international court have been modelled on the organisation of the Court of Justice of the European Union (where the First Chambre can be compared to the European Court of Justice, the Second Chambre to the General Court and the Third to the -former- Civil Service Tribunal).
+The court furthermore has three advocates general who give advisory opinions in certain cases.
+The use of three chambers within an international court has been modelled on the organisation of the Court of Justice of the European Union (where the First Chambre can be compared to the European Court of Justice, the Second Chambre to the General Court, and the Third to the -former- Civil Service Tribunal).

 Competence

 The court has competence to answer questions regarding laws which are common to the three countries.
 The competence needs to be explicitly designated in a multilateral treaty, a decision or recommendation of the Committee of Ministers of the Benelux Union.
 The court has divided the opinions it has given in nine categories: